m-wojnar/reinforced-lib/docs/source/examples.rst

     finally:
         del exp

-The final step to make the example working is to define the event loop.
+The final step to make the example working is to define the agent-environment interaction loop.
 We loop while the ns3 simulation is running (line 84) and there is any data to be read (line 86).
 We differentiated the environment observation by the type attribute which indicates whether it is and initialization frame or not.
 On initialization (line 89), we have to init our RL agenet with some seed.
 In the other case we translate the observation to a dictionary (lines 93-101) and override the action structure